 Industrial capital in countries such as Britain transformed itself into globally footloose finance capital in order to seek the most accommodating labour markets.
 Yet, in proletarianising workers in less-industrialised countries such as Taiwan and Korea, it served to create militants where they hadn't previously existed.
-The multinational companies and investment firms that we associate with globalisation therefore continually need nation-states to re-impose the most conducive labour conditions so that they can flee those countries where they are threatened by worker militancy.
-In short, globalisation is essentially about the re-imposition of work.
+The multinational companies and investment who got their dole money stopped on the basis that they were fraudulently claiming benefits.